 Russula fellea - Geranium Brittlegill

 Many other brittlegills occur sometimes in yellow forms, but the distinctive odour of the Geranium Brittlegill makes it one of the few that can be identified with a high degree of certainty in the field.
-(The claimed scent of 'geraniums' is not universally accepted.)
+(The claimed scent of 'geraniums' is not universally accepted, however - see below.)

-Years can go by without this fungus fruiting in any significant numbers, and then we get a season like 2010 when the woods (in West Wales in particular) were spattered with enormous numbers of these attractive little brittlegills.
+Years can go by without this fungus fruiting in any significant numbers, and then we get a season like 2010 when the woods are spattered with enormous numbers of these attractive brittlegills.

 Russula fellea - cap